ProjectSynchro/powershell-wrapper-for-wine/README.md

 Want to only build one architecture?
 Try
 `make powershell32.exe` or `make powershell64.exe`

-Install Powershell Core and ConEmu using Winetricks (Or you can do it manually, however this is far easier.):
+Install Powershell Core using Winetricks (Or you can do it manually, however this is far easier.):
 - Run the custom winetricks verbs:
-`winetricks --unattended ./verbs/powershell_core.verb ./verbs/conemu.verb`
+`winetricks --unattended ./verbs/powershell_core.verb`
-or `protontricks <steamappID> --unattended ./verbs/powershell_core.verb ./verbs/conemu.verb`
+or `protontricks <steamappID> --unattended ./verbs/powershell_core.verb`

 Assuming `~/.wine` is where your wineprefix is